PeiningL/Agent-Test/README.md

 - Description

   I chose language Python who is easy for data handling to accomplish the test.
 For importing data original, we can convert a XLSX file to CSV file or load a CSV file directly by the small program.
 Accroding to algorithm below, the program is going to update the data automatically and to show 2 figures(pie and bar) for displaying statistic of data output.
 These figures will be saved as PNG file automatically with name in the format: pie(or bar)_nbYears_BrandFactor in the folder auto-created with the same name of original data file.
-We are able to export the new data as a CSV file.
+We are able to export the new data as a CSV file as well.

   Input: Brand Factor between 0.1 and 2.9